 Mortgage Loan Requirements.
 The Mortgage Loans must be permanent loans secured by a mortgage, deed of trust or other instrument constituting a valid lien on real property in the State and improvements constructed or to be constructed thereon or on a leasehold under a lease having a remaining term, at the time such instrument is acquired by the Authority, of not less than the term for repayment of the Mortgage Loan secured by such instrument.
 The Mortgage Loans may be secured by a first mortgage on the real property (a "First Mortgage Loan") or may be originated on behalf of the Authority by the Mortgage Lender and secured by a second mortgage loan on the real property (a "Second Mortgage Loan").
 A Second Mortgage Loan will only be made in connection with a First Mortgage Loan.
 Each Mortgage Loan must be made in connection with the purchase or refinance of a single-family, owner-occupied dwelling located within the State that qualifies for financing or refinancing by the Authority within the meaning of the Act, the Rules and Regulations of the Program, the relevant provisions of the Code and related regulations (referred herein as "Residential Housing").
 A Second Mortgage Loan may be originated for the purpose of assisting Eligible Borrowers with their up-front cash requirements in connection with the purchase of Residential Housing or for closing cost assistance in connection with the financing or refinancing of a mortgage loan.
 See "PART II-THE SINGLE-FAMILY MORTGAGE PROGRAM-Reservation, Delivery and Acquisition of Mortgage Loans."
 A First Mortgage Loan must be the subject of a title insurance policy in an amount at least equal to the outstanding principal amount of such Mortgage Loan and must be made to a Borrower by the Authority or made by an originating Mortgage Lender and purchased by the Authority pursuant to a Mortgage Purchase Agreement.
 For this purpose, a Borrower means the maker of, and any other party obligated on, a Mortgage Loan in connection with the acquisition or rehabilitation of Residential Housing, who is a person or family of "low or moderate income" qualifying as such under the Act and the Rules and Regulations of the Program and, as applicable, in accordance with the Code.
-The Mortgage Lenders may include certain banks, trust companies, FHA-approved direct endorsement mortgagees, VA-approved automatic lenders, Fannie Mae-approved and/or Freddie Mac-approved sellers, RHS-approved mortgage loans on properties located in the State and mortgage bankers approved by a private mortgage company insuring a Mortgage Loan.
+The Mortgage Lenders may include certain banks, trust companies, FHA-approved direct endorsement mortgagees, VA-approved lenders, Fannie Mae-approved and/or Freddie Mac-approved sellers, RHS-approved mortgagees, national banking associations and credit unions.